ethereum/consensus-specs/specs/test_formats/README.md

 ### Test completeness

-We want tests to be independent from any sync-data.
+Tests should be independent of any sync-data.
 If one wants to run a test, the input data should be available from the YAML.
 The aim is to provide clients with a well-defined scope of work to run a particular set of test-suites.

 - Clients that are complete are expected to contribute to testing, seeking for better resources to get conformance with the spec, and other clients.